 Day 10.
 Thursday 31 October 2019.
 Southern Ocean Pelagic.

 This morning we will board a charter vessel (weather dependant) making our way into the vastness of the Southern Ocean in our quest for pelagic birds.
 High species diversity and the nearness of the continental shelf have earned Tasmania an international reputation as an excellent place to see pelagic species.
 Not long after we depart Pirate’s Bay we will encounter Short-tailed Shearwater in considerable number as well as our first albatross species.
 This is one of the finest places on the planet to see a diversity of albatross and Wandering, Black-browed, Shy, Southern Royal and Indian Yellow-nosed Albatrosses are all possible.
 With land still in sight we will reach the continental shelf and begin to berley off the back of the boat.
 Possible petrels include Great-winged, the striking White-headed, Gould’s, and Mottled.
 Shearwater diversity is also good with Hutton’s, White-chinned, Buller’s, Sooty, Short-tailed (common in Tasmanian waters) and Fluttering Shearwater all possible.
 Wilson’s, Grey-backed and White-faced Storm Petrels and Fairy Prion are also regularly seen.
 There are often surprises in store, and with 30 plus species possible in these waters, there is bound to be something new for everyone.
 Mammals we may encounter include Australian Fur-seals, Hump-backed Whale and Bottlenose Dolphin.
-After what is sure to be a rewarding pelagic we will make our way back to Hobart arriving in the early evening.
+There will also be a chance to visit some nearby geological formations and if time permits explore Tasman National park before returning to our hotel.

 Day 11.
 Friday 1 November 2019.
 Orange-bellied Parrot excursion: flight to South West Wilderness.

 This morning we will leave civilisation behind us and embark on a spectacular flight (weather dependant) to Tasmania’s remote South West World Heritage area.
 Inaccessible by road and breathtakingly scenic, this is one of the most remote areas in Australia and is famed, not only for its unspoilt wilderness and clean air (arguably the cleanest in the world), but also for its birdlife.
 Today we have a chance to see one of Australia’s rarest birds, the critically endangered Orange-bellied Parrot.
 With no more than 50 left in the wild, this vivid parrot is teetering on the brink of extinction.
 Other specialties we hope to see are the elusive Eastern Ground Parrot, Striated Fieldwren, the delightful Southern Emu-wren, and the aptly named Beautiful Firetail.
 The area is also rich in history and we will learn of the fabled adventurers who braved this region in a bygone era.
-Depending on the mood and weather we may opt for some spotlighting after dinner in a Hobart reserve to search for Southern (Tasmanian) Bettong and Eastern-barred Bandicoot.
-Both of these mammals once had a healthy distribution in south-eastern Australia but are now rare on the mainland, and fortunately still occur in good number in parts of Tasmania.
-In our searching we may also encounter Tawny Frogmouth and if we are very fortunate, Masked Owl.
+Depending on the mood and weather we may opt for some spotlighting after dinner in a Hobart reserve to search for Southern (Tasmanian) Bettong, Tasmanian Pademelon, Bennetts Wallaby and Brush Tailed Possum.
+In our searching we may also encounter Tawny Frogmouth.

 Accommodation: Hobart Hotel (en suite rooms).
 Meals Included: B, L, D.